picocom-ng/picocom/README.md

 From now on, every character you type is sent to the serial port, and every character received from the serial port is sent to your terminal.
 Including control and special characters.
-Assuming that there is nothing connected to the other end of your serial port, to respond to the characters you send to it (e.g. echo them back to you), then nothing that you type in picocom will appear on your terminal.
+Assuming that there is nothing connected to the other end of your serial port to respond to the characters you send to it (e.g. echo them back to you), then nothing that you type in picocom will appear on your terminal.
 This is normal.